Yvonne Hayes Hinson

-Yvonne Hayes Hinson is an American politician who currently serves as the representative for Florida House of Representatives District 20 as a member of the Democratic Party.
+Yvonne Hayes Hinson is an American politician who currently serves as the representative for Florida House of Representatives District 21 as a member of the Democratic Party.

 Career

-She was elected to the State House in 2020.
+Hinson was elected to the State House in 2020 in District 20.

 She endorsed Charlie Crist for the 2022 Florida gubernatorial election.

 On April 21, 2022, Hinson attempted to stage a sit-in demonstration to prevent a vote on Florida's congressional district maps.
 Opponents of the tactic compared her actions to an insurrection.
 The demonstration was ultimately unsuccessful.